Music at the Cannery Concert

 The Gulf of Georgia Cannery NHS is one of many Lower Mainland attractions that offer Halloween-themed decorations and activities in October.
 Its haunted attraction and spooky yet kid-friendly activities usually happen on the last Saturday and Sunday of October and have a “Haunted Sea” theme.

-The Cannery’s Halloween event typically includes a haunted yet still child-friendly section of the facility decorated with cobwebs, underwater creatures and live actors.
-There are also a couple of games and craft activities in the main part of the museum.
+In 2024 the Cannery’s Halloween event ran from September 28th until October 3rd.
+A haunted yet still child-friendly section of the facility was decorated with cobwebs and underwater creatures.
+There were also educational activities in the main part of the museum.
+Admission costs were the same as regular admission.

 Click Gulf Cannery at Halloween for more details.